 Neither the kindness to animals taught by the Prophet (SAWS) nor the special place of animals as described in the Qur’an is reflected in modern methods of raising animals for food.
 Adopting a vegan diet (a diet free from meats, dairy products, and eggs) is the easiest way for Muslims to live in accordance with the ethical, environmental, and health precepts of Islam.

-Click here to see fatwas on vegetarianism.
+Click here to see fatwas on being vegetarian.

 "There is not an animal that lives on the earth, nor a being that flies on its wings, but they form communities like you.
 Nothing have we omitted from the Book, and they all shall be gathered to their Lord in the end" - Al-Qur'an, 6:38